Barbera: Italy

 Since 2000, it has been possible to produce Barbera d'Asti Superiore, for which the wine must have an alcoholic strength of at least 12.5% by volume, and be aged for at least 14 months, 6 months of which stored in oak or chestnut barrels.
-Many superiore producers refine it in small oak barriques to obtain a rounder taste.
-The superiore has the following sub-zones indicated on the label: Nizza, Tinella, or Colli Astiani (Asti).
+Many superior producers refine it in small oak barriques to obtain a rounder taste.
+The superior has the following sub-zones indicated on the label: Nizza, Tinella, or Colli Astiani (Asti).

 Outside Piedmont, Barbera is found throughout Italy, often as a component in mass vino da tavola blends.
 In the Lombardy region, it is seen as a varietal in Oltrepò Pavese with wines that range from slightly spritzy to semi-sparkling frizzante.
-Elsewhere in Lombardy it is blended with Croatina and as part of a larger blend component in the red wines of Franciacorta.
-Southeast of Piedmont, Barbera is found in Emilia-Romagna in the hills between Piacenza, Bologna and Parma.
+Elsewhere in Lombardy, it is blended with Croatina and as part of a larger blend component in the red wines of Franciacorta.
+Southeast of Piedmont, Barbera is found in Emilia-Romagna in the hills between Piacenza, Bologna, and Parma.
 As in Lombardy, Barbera is often softened by blending with the lighter Croatina as it is in the Val Tidone region for the DOC wine of Gutturnio.
-In Sardinia, the grape is used around Cagliari in the wine known as Barbera Sarda and in Sicily, the grape is used in various blends under the names Perricone or Pignatello made near Agrigento.
+In Sardinia, the grape is used around Cagliari in the wine known as Barbera Sarda, and in Sicily, the grape is used in various blends under the names Perricone or Pignatello made near Agrigento.
 Barbera was an important grape in re-establishing the wine industry of the Apulia and Campania regions following World War II due to its high yields and easy adaption to mechanical harvesting.
 Today it is a permitted variety to be blended with Aglianico in the Denominazione di Origine Controllata e Garantita (DOCG) wine of Taurasi though it is rarely used.